Last Updated: February 2025

 Sometimes, after making changes to your website’s SSL certificate, you might encounter the “ERR_TOO_MANY_REDIRECTS” error.
 This happens when there are too many redirects happening, possibly due to incorrect SSL certificate settings or configuration.
 It’s essential to double-check your SSL certificate setup and ensure it’s properly configured to avoid excessive redirects.

 If you’re experiencing the “ERR_TOO_MANY_REDIRECTS” error on a specific page of your website, there are a few troubleshooting steps you can try.
 First, clear your browser cache and cookies.
-If that doesn’t work, check if there are any redirect rules or plugins affecting that page.
+If that doesn’t work, check if any redirect rules or plugins are affecting that page.
 Also, ensure there are no conflicting settings in your website’s configuration.
 If the issue persists, reaching out to your website administrator or developer for assistance would be helpful.

 Absolutely!
 A malfunctioning browser extension can indeed contribute to the “ERR_TOO_MANY_REDIRECTS” error.
 Some extensions might interfere with the normal functioning of your website and cause excessive redirects.
 To identify if a browser extension is causing the issue, try disabling all extensions temporarily and see if the error persists.
 If the error goes away, you can enable the extensions one by one to pinpoint the problematic one.